 These law enforcement powers are granted to the officers who are appointed by the governor and commissioned by the South Carolina Law Enforcement Division (SLED) as state constables under Title 23, Chapter 1, Article 60, Code of Laws of South Carolina, 1976, as amended.
 University officers work closely with the Conway and Myrtle Beach police departments, the Horry County Police Department, and the local contingent of the State Law Enforcement Division to handle any incidents that occur off campus.
-The Department of Public Safety and the Division of Student Affairs ensure that safety and security policies and procedures are uniformly executed and conveyed in a clear and consistent manner to the student body.
+The Department of Public Safety and the Division of University Belonging and Student Affairs ensure that safety and security policies and procedures are uniformly executed and conveyed clearly and consistently to the student body.